Alternatives to Lasik

 In more extreme cases of myopia, in which LASIK or PRK may not achieve an acceptable result, Aloha Laser Vision may recommend the phakic intraocular lens (IOL) to our Hawaii patients.
 A phakic IOL is one which supplements, rather than replaces, the eye’s natural lens.

 Laser surgeries adjust vision by changing the shape of the cornea, which gathers light and directs it to the lens, which, in turn, provides the fine focus needed to create an accurate image on the retina.
 The advantage of laser surgery is that it is less invasive than IOL surgery.
-However, when adjusting the cornea isn’t enough to provide accurate focus, our surgeon at our Honolulu practice may recommend that a phakic IOL be implanted between the cornea and the lens.
+However, when adjusting the cornea isn’t enough to provide accurate focus, your surgeon at our Honolulu practice may recommend that a phakic IOL be implanted between the cornea and the lens.

 Unlike lens replacement surgery, implanting a phakic IOL leaves the natural lens in place, so that the eye can still focus.
 As a result, glasses may not be required for many patients.
 In cases of a later significant change in vision that requires another solution, the phakic IOL can be removed.
 Just as with laser surgery, placement of a phakic IOL is an outpatient procedure; however, we normally treat one eye at a time.

-At Aloha Laser Vision, we offer our Hawaii patients the Visian ICL™.
+At Aloha Laser Vision, we offer our Hawaii patients the EVO Visian ICL™.
 During your vision correction consultation, your eye surgeon will help you determine if it is the appropriate myopia solution for you.